mohankishore/jgrep/README.md

 jgrep
 =====

-Easy to use java dependency analysis tool
+Easy to use java dependency analysis tool.
+It can take a bunch of jar and/or class files and report on the usage of certain package/class/method that are of interest to you.
+Sample use-cases might involve trying to deprecate a class, or identifying all usages of some proprietary 3rd party library, etc.

 ### Usage